shelbypalumbo/Flexbox-jQuery/README.md

 # Flexbox-Query

-A website built using jQuery and flex-box.
+A website built using jQuery and Flex-box.

 \*\*\* This is a learning/test web page used for brushing up on jQuery and learning how to incorporate a Flex-box grid system.